Interest Rate Benchmark Reform

 Additionally, because SOR utilises the USD LIBOR in its computation, the cessation of LIBOR will directly affect the sustainability of SOR.

-What’s Replacing SOR and LIBOR
+What’s Replacing SOR

 The Association of Banks in Singapore and Singapore Foreign Exchange Market Committee (“ABS-SFEMC”) released a consultation report that identified the Singapore Overnight Rate Average (“SORA”) as the alternative interest rate benchmark to SOR and set out a roadmap for this transition.
 The consultation closed on 31 October 2019, and the response paper to the consultation was recently released in March 2020.